dask/dask-blog/_posts/2019-07-02-very-large-svds.md

 SVD but an accelerated pipeline end-to-end, from data loading to analysis, to understanding.

-*We want to run an experiment in less time than it take to make a cup of tea*
+*We want to run an experiment in less time than it takes to make a cup of tea*

 Performant SVDs w/ Dask
 -----------------------

+Now that we have that scientific background, let's transition back to talking about computation.

 To stop Dask from holding onto the data we intentionally trigger computation as we build up the graph.
 This is a bit atypical in Dask calculations (we prefer